 Sustainable forest management.
 A clear definition of sustainability is elusive, but it involves ways of using biological systems that do not impair their capacity to meet the needs of future generations.
-Sustainability has become a political priority globally and, for forests, SFM has developed into an essential tool.
-This document uses ITTO's definition of SFM (see below).
-Nevertheless, there are many other definitions that vary widely, sometimes because of specific field circumstances and sometimes because of the particular purpose to which a user believes a given forest should be put (Douglas and Simula 2010).
-The concept of sustainability in forest management has evolved from sustained yield and single-use management for timber, to one reflecting the wide range of goods, ecosystem services and values generated or otherwise provided by forests.
-The term SFM was coined to reflect management for this wider set of purposes and the enabling policy and institutional environments, and wording on it was adopted by the United Nations in 2007 (Box 4).
+Sustainability has become a political priority globally and SFM has developed into an essential tool.
+This document uses ITTO's definition of SFM.
+Nevertheless, there are many other definitions that vary widely, sometimes because of specific field circumstances and sometimes because of the particular purpose to which a user believes a given forest should be placed under management (Douglas and Simula 2010).
+The concept of sustainability in forest management has evolved from sustained yield of commercial timber and single-use management of timber, to a broader silvicultural management reflecting the wide range of forest products, ecosystem services and values generated or otherwise provided by forests.
+The term SFM was coined to reflect management for this wider set of purposes and the enabling policy and institutional environments, and wording on it was adopted by the United Nations in 2007 (Box 3).
 In general, SFM involves the application of the best available practices based on current scientific and traditional knowledge that allow multiple objectives and needs to be met without degrading the forest resource.
 SFM also requires effective and accountable governance and the safeguarding of the rights of forest-dependent peoples.